-The nail plate occupies and grows from an invagination in the epidermis over the dorsal aspect of the distal segment of a digit (the nail fold).
-The nail plate consists of a nail root (the part that remains in the nail fold), nail body (the visible part) and its free edge (the part that may project beyond the distal attachment of the nail plate).
+The nail plate occupies and grows from an invagination in the epidermis over the dorsal aspect of the distal segment of a digit (the proximal nail fold).
+The nail plate consists of a nail root (the part that remains within the nail fold), nail body (the visible part), and its free edge (the part that may project beyond the distal attachment of the nail plate).
 The point at which the free edge becomes free and the area that lies beneath the free edge is the hyponychium.
 This is bounded distally by the yellow line (not particularly yellow, but the line at which the nail structures give way to normal epidermal skin).
-The eponychium (known popularly as the cuticle) is the narrow band of epidermis that attaches proximal nail fold to nail plate to seal against ingress of fluids and foreign bodies.
+The eponychium is the narrow band of epidermis that defends the edge of the proximal nail fold.
+The cuticle is the sticky, white tissue that adheres to the nail plate as it emerges from the nail fold that serves to seal against the ingress of fluids and foreign bodies.1

-The nail root arises from the germinal matrix which is usually attached to the periosteum of the distal phalanx and it is this attachment that anchors the nail plate firmly in position.
+The nail root arises from the germinal matrix which is usually attached to the periosteum of the distal phalanx, and it is this attachment that anchors the nail plate firmly in position.
 The lunula is a pale crescent-shaped extension of the germinal matrix which can be seen through the nail plate.
-The nail plate otherwise lies upon the sterile matrix and is bounded laterally by the nail walls, epidermal folds that protect the lateral nail plate borders.
-The nail walls arise from the nail fold and nail sulci.
-These sulci (nail grooves, gutters) are continuous with the sterile matrix and nail walls.
+The nail plate is attached to the sterile matrix by a 'rail and groove' interdigitation which increases the area of contact, and is bounded laterally by the nail walls, epidermal folds that protect the lateral nail plate borders.
+The nail walls arise from the nail fold.
+Nail sulci (nail grooves, gutters) are continuous with the sterile matrix and nail walls, and the lateral nail plate borders reside within the sulci.2